Théodore Lajarte

 Théodore Lajarte (10 July 1826 – 20 June 1890) was a French musicologist, librarian, and composer.

-Early years
+Early years and education

 Lajarte was born in Bordeaux.
 His full name has been given as Théodore Édouard Dufaure de Lajarte.
 He studied at the Conservatoire de Paris under Aimé Leborne and soon thereafter composed a large number of operettas, none of which have survived.

 Librarian and musicologist

 He is best remembered for his position as an archivist at the Paris Opera.
 After his appointment in 1873 as second librarian at the Paris Opera Library, he organized the theatre's historical scores and parts, publishing a chronological inventory of scores under the title Bibliothèque musicale du théâtre de l'Opéra in 1876 with a corrected and completed edition in 1878.
 He continued working at the library until 1890.
 As a musicologist, he contributed articles on music to newspapers and published reductions for piano and singing of old French operas and ballets, with the first being a reduction of Lully's opera Thésée.
 Overall sixty-two books in nine series under the title Chefs-d’œuvre classiques de l’opéra français were issued.